GregoryAshton/GregoryAshton.github.io/source/index.md

 ## News

+* 01/Jun/2022 Our [Nested Sampling primer](https://ui.adsabs.harvard.edu/abs/2022arXiv220515570A/abstract) was published in [Nature Reviews](https://www.nature.com/articles/s43586-022-00121-x).
+While I am first author, you should realise this is because "A" is the first letter of the alphabet!
+Andrew Fowlie led the effort and I am deeply indepted to him as I learned a lot.
+My contribution, along with Matt Pitkin and John Veitch was to the gravitational-wave application section.

 * 25/May/2022 Today, I joined the [smallpeice trust](https://www.smallpeicetrust.org.uk/) and RHUL's Girl's Into Astrophysics event!

 * 29/Apr/2022 It is a new paper day!
 [GWCloud](https://arxiv.org/abs/2204.13267) hit the arXiv which details the inner workings of searchable repository for the creation and curation of gravitational-wave inference results.
 This project started back in 2018 IIRC with several ADACS applications by Paul Lasky.
 It has been a pleasure to work on and I look forward to the future of the project.

 * 27/Apr/2022 Today I had the pleasure of examing a PhD student thesis.
 I'll delay in giving the name until it is all official.
 But, they defended very well and can now proudly call themselves Docter!